1. Why IPv6?

 3.1 Assign IPv6 CIDR Block to VPC

-3.2 Associate IPv6 CIDR Block to Subnet
+3.2 Associate IPv6 CIDR to Subnet

 3.3 Attach Internet Gateway (IGW)